After a successful launch in the US in October, Amazon has also launched its on-demand music streaming service in the UK.

 Amazon Music Unlimited is similar to Apple Music and Spotify in that it offers "tens of millions" of songs you can listen to on-demand, ad-free.
 It also serves up recommendations engine through algorithms and hand-picked playlists, and you can access it via mobile apps and the web.
 Amazon even redesigned its existing Amazon Music app with support the streaming service and an all-new user interface that focuses on album art.

 Amazon is pushing the service's integration with Echo and the Alexa voice assistant.
-Not only do Echo owners have access to a cheaper version of the service (but it’s only available on one Echo device at a time), they can request songs using just their voices.
+Not only do Echo owners have access to a cheaper version of the service (available on one Echo device at a time), they can request songs using just their voices.
 They can stream a specific song, artist, album, or playlist, and Alexa can even pull up the "latest song" from an artist or play music based on mood, time, activity, etc.

 Alexa can also find songs from snippets of lyrics.
 Although the discounted Echo plan is limited to only one device (you cannot use it on your phone, PC, tablet, or even more than one Echo device), it offers all the same features, including the full music catalogue and recommendations.
 If Echo owners don't get Music Unlimited, Amazon's existing Prime Music service will still be available to them with a library of two million songs.

 Amazon Music Unlimited is offering a unique feature called Side-by-Side.
 It syncs artists' commentary with racks from the their catalogues.
-This is how Amazon described the feature:
+This is how Amazon describes the feature:

 Amazon Music on Alexa also brings fans and artists closer together with behind-the-scenes artist commentary about their music, called Side-by-Sides.
 Customers can simply ask, “Alexa, play Side-by-Side with OneRepublic” and Ryan Tedder will play and comment on songs from OneRepublic’s latest album Oh My My.
 Side-by-Sides are available exclusively on Amazon Music from top artists such as The Chainsmokers, Jason Aldean, Lindsey Stirling, Norah Jones, OneRepublic and Kongos – with more being added all the time.